 How to use the Symfony validator component to validate objects?

-by raphael_tillman , in category: PHP Frameworks , a year ago
+by raphael_tillman , in category: PHP Frameworks , 2 years ago

 How to use the Symfony validator component to validate objects?